-In both modules, the work experience is arranged by students for themselves and may be paid or unpaid, in any relevant setting.
+Work experience is arranged by students for themselves and may be paid or unpaid, in any relevant setting.
 Support with finding work experience or voluntary placements is available via the Centre for Student Success.
 Guidance on applying for DBS clearance, where this is required by the work experience provider, is available from the Student Hub.